Veykril/tlborm/src/macros/minutiae/scoping.md

 mod some_mod_that_uses_those_macros;
 ```

-The order here is important, swap the declaration order it won't compile.
+The order here is important, swap the declaration order and it won't compile.

+## Path-Based Scope

+By default, a macro has no path-based scope.
+However, if it has the `#[macro_export]` attribute,
+then it is declared in the crate root scope and can be referred to similar to how you refer to any
+other item.
+The [Import and Export] chapter goes more in-depth into said attribute.